swank-rats/docs/in/game-server/game-server.md

 ```

 #### Reestablishing the stream connection
-When the client looses its connection to the image stream the image-server will inform the node.js server and he will trigger an action on the client to reconnect (e.g. remove and add the stream-dom-element again)
+When the client looses its connection to the image stream the image-server will inform the node.js server and he will trigger an action on the client to reconnect (e.g. remove and add the stream-dom-element again).

+## Conclusion

+### Problems
+__mean.io__
+mean.io provides a lot of functionallity which was useful, but it also complicated some things like for e.g. the authentication via websockets or extending the user entity.
+It was not possible to get the session of a user when you do not use mean.io's predifined structure.
+Furthermore it is also quite complicated to propagate new fields added to a user entity, because somewhere in the code of mean.io some properties of the user object the get cut off.

+These problems could have been solved easier but as mean.io is quite a new framework it has also quite a small community and the resources in the internet are very few.

+Nontheless it was interessting expirience to work with such a technology!